outerim/bountiful-ultimate/_pages/spring-2021-registration.md

 With that out of the way, the first order of business is to decide which events you’d like to participate in this season.
 Here’s the list.
 Level of interest from players will determine which of these events we’re able to participate in as a team.
 For tournaments, plan on 9am start each day, ending between 2 and 5pm depending on the number of teams participating.

-1. Spring League.
-Cost $50/player, includes State tournament in May.
-Games held Mar 17-May 5 on Wednesday evenings at 4 and/or 5:30.
-Some weeks will be double headers.
-Games will be scheduled at field sites from Lehi to Bountiful depending on the teams we’re playing.
-We should have half our games at home.
-Carpools can be arranged as needed.
-2. Middle School State Tournament.
+1. Middle School State Tournament.
 May 14-15 @ the Salt Lake Regional Athletic Complex. $20/player (free for those participating in Spring League)
-3. YouThaw 3v3 Tournament.
-Mar 20 @ Kaysville Jr High.
-Suggested $10 donation per player
-4. Mountain Showdown MS Tournament.
+2. Mountain Showdown MS Tournament.
 Apr 16-17 @ the Salt Lake Equestrian Center. $15/player (Location may change or event delayed due to COVID policies of the center unless restrictions loosen before April)
-5. Girls 3v3 Tournaments.
-Apr 10 @ Legacy Events Center in Farmington, Jun 12 @ TBD.
-Additional events in the fall.
-I believe these are free events but information is still forthcoming.

 ## How to register